Today we are launching static clings – a new type of sticker or label that sticks using static only! Whaaat?!

 Decorating shop windows.
 Perfect for seasonal displays or short-term promotions.

-Car window clings, used for memberships, societies or some other form of identification.
-Parking permits or badges are a popular use.
+Car window clings are used for memberships, societies or other forms of identification.
+Parking permits or badges are widespread uses.

 Van or commercial vehicle signage, when you might be renting a vehicle or want to brand it temporarily.

 You can find more details and cool photos in our blog post: "The best ways to use static clings"